-Transparent Alloys is a research European Space Agency (ESA) project on Material Science planned to be performed in the Microgravity Science Glovebox (MSG), a National Aeronautics and Space Administration (NASA) facility on the International Space Station (ISS).
+Transparent Alloys is a research European Space Agency (ESA) project on Material Science performed in the Microgravity Science Glovebox (MSG), a National Aeronautics and Space Administration (NASA) facility on the International Space Station (ISS).
 A set of 5 experiments takes place in Transparent Alloys to improve the understanding of melting-solidification processes in plastics, which usually serves to gain experience on physical phenomena which involved metallic alloys processing.
 Five experiments are to use the instrument to obtain their specific scientific goals:

 - Solidification along an Eutectic Path in Binary Alloys (SEBA)